CxELabs/MCASHOL/POC Guide.md

 ![Discovery intro](Media/dis-intro2.png "Discovery intro")

-> [!NOTE] In this lab, we will simulate the upload of network logs from a SQUID proxy to analyze the apps used withing your company.
+> :memo: In this lab, we will simulate the upload of network logs from a SQUID proxy to analyze the apps used withing your company.
 We will not test the Windows Defender ATP integration at it can take up to **2h** before the logs are parsed and the results are visible in the console.

 ===
 # Cloud Discovery Snapshot Report